We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 People have considered pickles to be a health food for centuries, and some claim that pickle juice has its own benefits, such as helping with muscle cramps.
-But what does the research say?
+However, more research is necessary.

 Many people believe that drinking pickle juice is good for the body.
 Some claim, for example, that it might enhance exercise performance or help control blood sugar.